dmeoli/BeerEX/README.md

 ## Prerequisites

-To run the expert system you must download [CLIPS 6.30](https://sourceforge.net/projects/clipsrules/files/CLIPS/6.30/).
+To run the expert system you must download [CLIPS 6.30](https://sourceforge.net/projects/clipsrules/files/CLIPS/6.30/) for your operating system.

 ## Running the expert system